tylerlong/markdown-plus/README.md

 - sync scroll past end, not perfect
 - CodeMirror syntax highlight mermaid charts
     - remove indentation, issue disappears
-- editor smartRange
 - keyboard shortcuts, such as Cmd-B
 - Vim commands, such as :wq
 - Keybinding, such as Vim, Emacs
-- Loader editor refs, such as keybinding, theme, font-size
+- Load editor refs, such as keybinding, theme, font-size
 - Find and replace